aatwi/tutorials/spring-inmemory-testing/README.md

-# In-Memory Repository Testing in Spring Applications
+# Faster Testing of the Repository Layer in Spring Applications

 In this project, I will show how to write tests for the repository layer in a Spring Application without running the server.